-Problem: The UDO regulates building height with stories and height limits.
+The Need: The UDO regulates building height with stories and height limits.
 Developments are incentivized to flatten sloped sites, thereby maximizing the size of each allowed story, instead of stepping a building up or down with topography.

-Problem (Transparency): The UDO requires that all non-residential development includes a minimum percentage of transparency (e.g., windows), with a certain amount of this transparency present within the first twelve feet at any point along the building face.
+The Need: The UDO requires that all non-residential development includes a minimum percentage of transparency (e.g., windows), with a certain amount of this transparency present within the first twelve feet at any point along the building face.
 This transparency is currently measured from the sidewalk.
 Because no site is perfectly flat, this method is awkward for both designers to comply with as well as city staff to evaluate.

 Proposals: One option for a proposed change would measure transparency from a building’s ground floor level rather than sidewalk.
 This is a more common-sense approach to transparency measurement as it relieves pressures to create awkward solutions to conform to UDO requirements and creates a more objective evaluation system.
 The other option is to change the measurement area to 2’-12’ from sidewalk grade.